-There is plenty of information available on assessment; often about how teachers can use data more effectively, and why the newest policies and tests will improve learning outcomes.
+There’s plenty of information available on assessment; often about how teachers can use data more effectively and why the newest policies and tests will improve learning outcomes.
 But rarely does this take into account the foundations of best practice in assessment.

-John Hattie explains that most assessments are used to inform teachers of their students’ achievement.
-He suggests changing that perspective to one that considers how assessments inform students about their own progress.
-He even goes so far as to say that “Until we see tests as aids to enhance teaching and learning, and not primarily as barometers of how much a student knows now, on this day, on this test, then developing more tests will add little, and will remain an expensive distraction.”
-(Using Assessment Correctly)
+John Hattie, known for his Visible Learning research, explains that most assessments are used to inform teachers of their students’ achievement—and he suggests changing that perspective.
+According to Hattie, assessments should inform students about their own progress.
+He even goes so far as to say that, “[u]ntil we see tests as aids to enhance teaching and learning, and not primarily as barometers of how much a student knows now, on this day, on this test, then developing more tests will add little, and will remain an expensive distraction.”
+(We Aren’t Using Assessment Correctly)

 When understandable and assessable learning targets are shared with students, they have a clearer idea of where their learning will take them and the best path to success.
 Personalized goals mean that students can “analyze complex texts” using their choice of fiction or non-fiction reading at the appropriate Lexile/readability level for them.